SolidGeek/nRF52_Firefly_Bootloader/README.md

 This repository contains the bootloader used in my nRF52 based electric skateboard remote and receiver.

-The bootloader is based entirely on the example provided by Nordic Semiconductor.
+The bootloader is based on the "open bootloader" example provided by Nordic Semiconductor.
 The example can be found in their SDK under "sdk_path\examples\dfu\open_bootloader".

 ## Usage

 The bootloader enables device firmware update (DFU) over USB, by using the "nRF Connect Programmer" application.
-To enter the bootloader simply reset the device by shorting the reset pin (P0.18/RST) to ground.
-This can be done from the application running on the device by connecting a gpio-pin to the reset pin.
+To enter the bootloader two methods can be used:

+1. Connect gpio P0.13 (using DFU button) to ground followed by a device reset (using reset button).
+2. Set the value of the register NRF_POWER->GPREGRET followed by a device reset (ideally done using NVIC_SystemReset()).

 ## Compilation